-- For required attributes, the starting condition is that a node joins the FailSafe membership when the cluster is already providing highly available services. - For optional attributes, the starting condition is that highly available services are started and the resource group is running in only one node in the cluster.
+- For required attributes, a node joins the FailSafe membership when the cluster is already providing highly available services. - For optional attributes, highly available services are started and the resource group is running in only one node in the cluster.

 Table 3-1 describes each attribute.